Resilient

 7

-Install, test, or maintain radio frequency identification device (RFID) systems.
+Perform systems analysis or programming of radio frequency identification device (RFID) technology.

 Tasks are ranked by their AI resilience, with the most resilient tasks shown first.
 Core tasks are essential functions of this occupation, while supplemental tasks provide additional context.